The Vintagent Ads: The campaigns that sold us.

 Producer: George Patterson agency, Shell Company of Australia

-Key Cast: Steve McQueen
+Key Cast: Mark Myers as Steve McQueen

 FILM MAKERS